 How does volunteering at Hand in Hand work?

 You'll need to apply to volunteer with our Director of Recreation and Volunteers, Dawn Grace, then have a background check done.
 Once approved, you'll be matched with activities and participants that you're comfortable with.
 You could be paired one-on-one with participants or work with a group of participants, and an experienced staff member will always be available to answer your questions and give you guidance.
 Volunteering can be done one time only or on a recurring basis.

 How do I get started?

-Email or call Dawn Grace and let her know you're interested in volunteering.
-She'll get you the volunteer application paperwork and guide you through the start up process.
+Email Dawn with your volunteer application and she can guide you through the start up process.
 You can reach Dawn at 563-332-8010 ext.
-2 or email@example.com.
+2 or firstname.lastname@example.org.